JalanshMunshi/jalansh-munshi-v2/content/post/adobe-summer-internship-interview-experience/index.md

 ---
-title: My journey to a Summer Internship at Adobe
+title: My Journey to a Summer Internship at Adobe
 subtitle: Read on to know how I got an opportunity to interview at Adobe.
-I have also written about my preparation for the interviews and my interview experience.
+This post also higlights my preparation for the interviews and my interview experience.

 # Summary for listings and search engines
 summary: Read on to know how I got an opportunity to interview at Adobe.
-I have also written about my preparation for the interviews and my interview experience.
+This post also higlights my preparation for the interviews and my interview experience.

 # Link this post with a project
 projects: []